 However, calmly asking and requiring them to talk in their real voice trains them to talk calmly.
 Thus the child practices delayed gratification, self-calming, and emotional modulation, and they also gain awareness of their tone of voice.
 All of these skills need to be practiced hundreds of times to be fully loaded and integrated as character traits.

-Yelling at a child to get in the car when they’re not listening may cause the child to fear reproach—and yet they don’t learn to pay attention or to honor you.
-You’ve also modeled that it’s okay to get angry and blame someone else for your feelings.
+Yelling at a child to get in the car when they’re not listening may cause the child to obey, but they also may learn to fear reproach.
+With this reaction, children don’t learn to pay attention, stay on task, or to honor you.
+You’ve also modeled that getting angry and blaming someone else when our desires are thwarted is okay.
+When we get upset, we are communicating that our children have the power to "make" us feel upset.
+In essence, that our feelings are their responsibility.
+Not so.

 On the other hand, making it fun for your child to get in the car in a timely way (for instance, “I’ll race you to the car!”) builds enjoyment and closeness into the relationship.
-The message is also that it’s not just about what we want, it’s about the quality of our time together.
+The message is also that it’s not just about what we want; it’s about the child's experience and quality of our time together.

 Barking orders to your teenager like “Stop giving me attitude!
 Can’t you just be polite like your brother?” doesn’t show respect, nor does it teach social etiquette.
-Comparisons are feeling-stoppers and often make a child feel inadequate and possibly resent their sibling.
+Comparisons are feeling-stoppers (or also referred to as feeling stuffers) and often make a child feel inadequate and can lead to resenting their sibling.
 Again, we’re contradicting ourselves when we’re acting unkindly but expecting respect.

-Responding calmly to your teen when they mouth off, while also setting firm boundaries with teens for their behavior, does teach respect.
+Responding calmly to your teen when they mouth off, while also setting firm boundaries with teens for their behavior does teach respect.
 A thoughtful response helps them understand their impact on others, thus assisting them to be more aware and gracious in the future.
 Setting a limit and helping them shift to a more respectful manner lets them practice calming themselves and shifting emotions while also being considerate of us.
-If we react, teens can excuse their attitude by our behavior, which can sometimes hurt them.
-Also, if our anger is about correcting them rather than discovering what’s up, we miss an opportunity to support them.
+If we react, teens can excuse their attitude by our behavior.
+Also, if our anger is about correcting them rather than discovering what’s going on with them, we miss an opportunity to support them.
+Sometimes teenagers take out their feelings on their parents—their safe space—as a kind of S.O.S.

-One mother who attended one of my classes and learned how to respond more effectively to teens found out that her irritable daughter was being pressured to have sex earlier than she wanted and didn’t know how to handle the situation.
-Had the mother snapped back, the daughter most likely wouldn’t have felt safe to share what was bothering her.
+One mother who attended one of my parenting classes and learned how to respond more effectively to her teenager found out that her irritable daughter was being pressured to have sex earlier than she wanted and didn’t know how to handle the situation.
+Had the mother snapped back, the daughter most likely would not have felt safe or encouraged to share what was bothering her.

-Another mother whose elementary-age daughter left the house without her boots in the dead of winter discovered some vital information when she got curious instead of just ordering her daughter to get the boots (as she previously would have done).
-A bully at school had humiliated the daughter the day before in front of everyone in the cafeteria at lunch.
+Another mother whose elementary-age daughter left the house without her boots in the dead of winter in Montana discovered some vital information when she got curious instead of just ordering her daughter to get her boots (as she previously would have done).
+A bully at school had humiliated her daughter the day before in front of everyone in the cafeteria at lunch.
 Guess what about?
 Yep—the boots.
 The mom was able to listen and empathize, and they talked it through until the daughter felt better.
 After only a five-minute conversation, she ran into the house and grabbed her boots without being asked.
-The mom told me that previously this situation would have been a major power struggle and a long fight.
+The mom told me that previously this situation would have been a major power struggle and a long, drawn-out fight.
 And it isn’t just about saving time, as you can see, is it?

 Here are some frequent comments I hear from parents: